 Riot introduced a range of changes and concepts, including the introduction of five new champions and the Challenges system.
 The LoL Challenges allow players to improve their tier and earn rewards by completing different in-game Challenges.

-Five champions were added K'Sante, Zeri, Renata Glasc, NIlah, and Bel'Veth – and 21 patches were introduced.
+Five champions were added K'Sante, Zeri, Renata Glasc, Nilah, and Bel'Veth – and 21 patches were introduced.
 Season 12 saw Royal Never Give Up win their third Mid-Season Invitational (MSI) title, and DRX narrowly beat their South Korean rivals T1 3-2 to become reigning League of Legends world champions.

 There were a total of 22 patches released throughout the season, and five new champions, including Vex, Akshan, Gwen, Viego, and Rell.
 Many other existing champions saw visual and gameplay updates, including Xin Zhao, Dr. Mundo, Viktor.